-For instant communication please use Discord.
+For instant communication please use Slack.
+You should have gotten an invite to the slack by now.
 The rest of the project management happens through a Google doc.
 Please have a look at it here:

 The doc contains sheets with current todo items, ideas for the future, and details on these tasks.
 The todo items should be sorted with the more important ones at the top.
 Once you complete an item, please check it off and move it to the bottom.
 For ideas, please just throw them into the ideas sheet and discuss them over Discord.
 If it turns out there's time available and the idea seems good, it can be moved over to the todo section.

-Users can submit feedback for Kandria through an automated system.
-The resulting reports end up on a server that manages them.
-In order to view these reports, please create a TyNET account and inform Shinmera of your account name so that he can give you access.
-Once an account has been created, you can view reports here:
+In order to gain access to the central GIT repository, please create a TyNET account and inform Shinmera of your account name so that he can give you access.
+Once an account has been created, you can view the repository here:

 Additionally, the mailing list system is also hosted on TyNET, and can be found here: